-The City of Bloomington works closely with Hennepin County to reaching out and assessing the needs of homeless persons.
+The City of Bloomington works closely with Hennepin County to reach out and assess the needs of homeless persons.
 The City's Public Health and HRA divisions can refer homeless persons to Hennepin County or other service providers such as non-profits.
 In addition, Hennepin County provides a regional Human Services center in Bloomington that includes food and cash assistance and assessment of needs and services for homeless persons.
+The City of Bloomington also supports the Schools to Housing Program paid for by Hennepin County in partnership with Bloomington Public Schools.
+This new program, initiated in 2023, prevents homelessness for Bloomington Public Schools children by providing rental assistance and technical assistance to families.

 Hennepin County has implemented Coordinated Entry for families, which assesses families in shelter after one week in shelter.
 The community has launched a Coordinated Entry system for singles, assessing people in shelter with the VI-SPDAT assessment forms.
 Additionally, the County launched a more coordinated shelter entry system for single adults and implemented the VI-SPDAT assessment for all single adults after a month in shelter.
 People who score into the Permanent Supportive Housing (PSH) range are triaged through a Housing Referral Coordinator to available PSH units within Hennepin County.
-Those who score in the Rapid Rehousing range are assigned a rapid rehousing service provider.
-St. Stephen's Street Outreach conducts VI-SPDAT assessments on people who are unsheltered, and their referrals also go through the Housing Referral Coordinator.
-The City of Bloomington also works directly with St. Stephen's Street Outreach, using CV3, for outside unsheltered homeless persons in Bloomington to provide services and referrals as this has increased with impacts of the COVID pandemic.